kennammp/alefpresite/docs/quickstart/setupguide.md

 The **Mobile Gateway** where your mobile network traffic will be presented to your network.
+The Mobile Gateway will present mobile traffic to your network at the Edge Point that you have connected to your network.

 ```json
             {